Seagate/cortx/doc/be/CORTX-S3OVERVIEW.rst

 4. CORTX-S3 instances request Auth server to verify the API signatures to authenticate and authorize the request.

-5. CORTX-S3 instance creates an object in mero and writes data using clovis APIs.
+5. CORTX-S3 instance creates an object in motr and writes data using clovis APIs.
 Clovis uses erasure coding/replication depending on configuration for data resiliency.

 ==================================